 Our management team consists of few employees, as the majority of our employees are engaged in sales and marketing and research and development activities.
-As part of our previously announced plan to reduce our operating expenses by up to 30% in 2017 as compared to 2016, During 2017 our gross profit as a percentage of revenue increased to 40% as compared to 13% in 2016 and operating expenses decreased by 20% versus 2016.
-During 2017, we reduced the number of employees worldwide from 94 to 65.
-In 2018, we will continue to evaluate spending to reduce where possible.
+During 2018, we reduced the number of employees worldwide to 58 compared to 65 in 2017 and in 2019 we will continue to evaluate spending to reduce where possible.
 For more information, see "Part I, Item 1.
 Business-Employees."
 In light of such constraints on its time, personnel and finances, our management may not be able to implement programs and policies in an effective and timely manner to respond adequately to the heightened legal, regulatory and reporting requirements applicable to us.
 In the past, for example, we have not always been able to respond on a timely basis to requests from regulators, although we have not to date experienced any long-term material adverse consequences as a result.
 For more information, see "-The FDA previously sent us letters regarding potential regulatory action for deficiencies in our mandatory post-market surveillance study on our ReWalk Personal 6.0..." above.
 Similar deficiencies, weaknesses or lack of compliance with public company, medical device and other regulations could harm our reputation in the capital markets or for quality and safety, negatively affect our ability to maintain our public company status and to develop, commercialize or continue selling our products on a timely and effective basis, and cause us to incur sanctions, including fines, injunctions and penalties.